snehanainani77-hub/Revenew_Analysis/README.md

 ## Revenew_Analysis
-Sales data analysis project using SQL, Excel, and Tableau.
+A data analytics project using SQL, Excel, and Tableau to analyze BikeStores sales performance, revenue trends, customers, products, stores, and sales representatives.
-BikeStores Sales Analysis

 ## Project Overview

 This project analyzes BikeStores sales data using SQL, Excel, and Tableau.
 The objective of the project is to extract and analyze sales information and present meaningful insights through interactive dashboards.

 The project demonstrates the complete data analysis workflow, including data extraction using SQL and data visualization using Excel and Tableau.

+## Project Objectives

+- Analyze overall revenue performance
+- Identify revenue trends across years and months
+- Analyze revenue by state, store, brand, and product category
+- Identify top customers based on revenue
+- Compare sales representative performance
+- Build interactive dashboards for data visualization

 ## Tools Used